grafana/tempo/docs/design-proposals/2023-05 vParquet3.md

 * The search speed for queries without matches improved by ~80% for attributes with dedicated columns and ~70% for generic attributes columns
 * The search speed for queries returning matches improved by ~50% for attributes with dedicated columns and ~30% for generic attribute columns

-The amount and kind of span attributes varies a lot between use cases and the above benchmark was conducted tracing data that captured a lot of span attributes.
+The amount and kind of span attributes varies a lot between use cases and the above benchmark was conducted with tracing data that captured a lot of span attributes.
 Therefore, the search speed improvements that can be achieved by storing span attributes in dedicated columns, can deviate from the above results.
-However, the data still shows that dedicated columns for span attributes that can be tuned to a specific use-case can improve Tempo’s search performance significantly.
+However, the data still shows that dedicated columns for span attributes that can be tuned to a specific use case can improve Tempo’s search performance significantly.
 This document describes how dedicated columns for span attributes will be implemented in Tempo.

 ## Goals and requirements